 FREE FAMILY FUN DAY with Three Rivers parks

-Want to explore more nature centers?
+Want to explore more nature centers and inject some green play into your kids lives?
 Check out the links on our big list of Twin Cities nature & interpretive centers for all the details.

 Visit a twin cities apple orchard this weekend

 It’s all about apples here in the Twin Cities during the month of September.
-Local orchards are nearly all open for business, many with special apple festivals and events going on to tickle the taste buds.
-Find our complete guide to family-friendly Twin Cities apple orchards or see our weekend picks below:
+Local orchards are open for business, many with special apple festivals and events going on to tickle the taste buds.
+Find our complete guide to FAMILY FRIENDLY TWIN CITIES APPLE ORCHARDS or see our weekend picks below:

-Last weekend we went west of Minneapolis & St Paul and highlighted Fall Harvest Orchard in Montrose and Apple Jack Orchards in Delano.
-This weekend we head east of the Twin Cities metro and give you the details on more of our favorite apple orchards:
+Last weekend, we went west of Minneapolis and St Paul to highlight FALL HARVEST ORCHARD in Montrose and DEARDORFF ORCHARDS in Waconia.
+This weekend we head east of the Twin Cities metro to give you the delicious details on more of our favorite apple orchards:

-Apple picking is in full swing at the orchard.
+Apple picking is revving up at the orchard.
 Make sure you check their website before coming out to pick; they will list the variety for pick-your-own apples that day.
 All your favorite treats are stocked in the apple barn to take home.

 more ideas for things to do this weekend in the twin cities with kids

-Free things to do on Grandparents Day – September 12
+Free things to do on Grandparents Day (weekend)

-They all say it really is the best time of their lives – treat those most special of people today to an inter-generational outing.
+They all say it really is the best time of their lives – treat those most special of people today to an inter-generational outing over the weekend.
 Admission is free to all of the following:

-- Como Park Zoo & Conservatory – a mellow fall weekend outing perfect to celebrate with grandparents.
+A mellow fall weekend outing perfect to celebrate with grandparents.
+Catch the Fall Flower Show at the Conservatory and visit the animals.
 Remember, reservations are required.